-You’ll now need to arrange a surveyor to check the state of the property.
+You now need a surveyor to check the state of the property.
 There are a few different types of property surveys available – which one you choose depends on the state of the property itself.
 The end result of a survey may impact the final price, even if your offer has already been accepted.

 If the surveyor finds a problem that’ll be costly to fix, such as subsidence or rising damp, you could ask the seller to knock down the price.
-In fact, if the problem is very severe, it could deter you from buying the property at all and you’d lose money on any fees you’ve paid at this point.
-In that situation, you’ll need to go back to step two (though you can skip steps three and four).
+In fact, if the problem is very severe, you may change your mind, which will mean waving goodbye to any money you’ve spent so far (but could save you a lot in the long term).
+In that situation, you’ll need to go back to step two (although you can skip steps three and four).

-If you’re buying a new property, conveyancy usually takes between eight and 12 weeks – and yes, it will feel like a lifetime!
-If you’re remortgaging and staying in your current property, conveyancy is usually a lot quicker – around four weeks.
+If you’re buying a new property, conveyance usually takes between 4 and 12 weeks – and yes, it will feel like a lifetime!
+If you’re remortgaging and staying in your current property, conveyance is usually a lot quicker – around 4 weeks.

 Most mortgage offers only last for 3 months, although how long a mortgage offer lasts depends on the type of property you are buying - some lenders allow for 6 months and others 9 months when dealing with new-build properties.

 Either way, it’s worth doing everything in your power to complete the process quickly.
 Otherwise, you’ll need to make a second application, which will cause even further delays and could see the whole sale fall through.
 You can avoid unnecessary delays by ensuring there is clear communication between all parties - meaning any issues can be resolved as quickly as possible.